Amazon stock surges to record high on monster earnings report

 The Seattle-based company reported a 43 percent jump in revenue to $51 billion, beating the $49.9 billion analysts expected.
 Net income totaled $1.6 billion, up from $724 million in the same period a year earlier.
 Its earnings per share of $3.27 were almost triple the $1.24 per share analysts expected, according to FactSet.

-In a statement, Amazon CEO Jeff Bezos called out the division.
+In a statement, Bezos called out the division.
 "AWS had the unusual advantage of a seven-year head start before facing like-minded competition, and the team has never slowed down," Bezos said.

 Amazon's stock jumped more than 6 percent to nearly $1,613 a share.